Xiaomi brazenly copied Apple's Memoji

 Mimoji

-No wonder xiaomi avatars havea striking resemblance to avatars and customization options offered by Apple, down to the same accessories and styles.
-IPhone owners can create and customize their Memoji, and then send them in the form of videos or stickers in messages.
-It looks like Xiaomi's Mimoji will work in the same way.
+It's no surprise that Xiaomi avatars havethere's a striking resemblance to the avatars and customization options offered by Apple, right down to the same accessories and styles. iPhone owners can create and customize their Memoji, then send them as videos or stickers in messages.
+It looks like Xiaomi's Mimoji will work in a similar way.

 Of course, the idea of personalized three-dimensionalAvatars have long been known, and companies such as Samsung and Microsoft have allowed users to create their own digital versions for use on smartphones, consoles, and other places.
 However, Xiaomi's decision to name its version of this idea Mimoji was clearly inspired by Apple.